 - In cPanel File Manager, in the /wp-content/ folder, create a new /plugins/ folder.

-- Use your browser to reload the Admin screen.
+- Use your browser to reload the admin portal.

-The only active plugins will be whichever ones are in the /plugins/ folder.
+The only active plugins will be whichever ones remain in the /plugins/ folder.
 If the WSOD reappears, you’ll be able to pinpoint the culprit.

 Alternatively, you can disable each plugin individually: